 Wyatt Prince, murderer and coward, is an absolute psychopath who attacks people from behind.
 He beats women and mugs wheelchair bound cripples.
 Now, according to prison scuttlebutt, when he gets out in March of 2017, Wyatt Prince, convicted murderer, is “coming for me”.

 Hey Prince, have you got the guts to come at me face to face?
 Or instead are you going to employ your usual “attack from the back” strategy?

 Wyatt Prince, murderer and coward, loves to sneak up on people.
 He strikes the deciding blow before they are aware they were in a fight.
 It’s the way of the coward.
 He prides himself in how tough he is, but who couldn’t be tough?
 After all, he beats on physically challenged individuals and women?

-Then later on, he brags about what he has done.
-Predictably though, he leaves out the part about it being a drunk, a cripple or a sneak attack.
+Then later on, he wwould about what he has done.
+Predictably of course, he would leave out the part about it being a drunk, a cripple or a sneak attack.
 Instead, he just describes the damage he did.
 However, he does so in the sickening detail that only a psychopath would recite, almost slobbering on himself in his excitement to tell the story.

 How about it Prince, do you have the guts to come alone for change?
 Or are you going to have your usual two or three haters and goon backup?

 What about it goof?
 When you murdered Paul Rouxel, not only did you jump him from behind, but you came with two other people.
 A man would come alone.
 Only a coward needs back up.

 Of course in addition to being a psychopath and a fool, everybody knows you’re a coward

 Who, other than a fool, would announce his plans to other inmates?
 And who, other than a psycho nut bar would threaten a witness?
 It takes a real coward to threaten a sixty-nine year old man who has had seven heart attacks and three strokes, but that is Wyatt Prince for you.